heshan-madusanka/ROS-2-Jazzy-micro-ROS-Workshop/README.md

 - A micro-ROS Client (running on the MCU)
 - A micro-ROS Agent (running on a ROS 2 host machine)

 The Agent bridges the communication between the embedded device and the full ROS 2 graph.
-Communication between Client and Agent can happen over UART, USB, Wi-Fi, or UDP/Ethernet, depending on hardware.
+Communication between Client and Agent can happen over UART, USB, Wi-Fi or UDP/Ethernet, depending on hardware.

 ## 3. Hardware Support